fz16336/Intensive-Care/README.md

 # Intensive-Care
-Machine learning in the healthcare industry.
+Mathematical and Data Modelling project on recognising patterns in the healthcare industry.